 Local Singapore food

 You won’t find tons of places to eat local Singapore food, you will find plenty of western world food.
-The best place to find the local food is on the markets in Singapore.
-The food is okay, but it’s not much cheaper than the western food in Singapore.
-Also, other than the markets, there isn’t lots of places to find the local food.
+The best place to find local food is on the markets in Singapore.
+The food is okay, but it’s not much cheaper than western food in Singapore.
+Also, other than the markets, there aren’t lots of places to find local food.
 Singapore seems to offer more western food, but it was a nice break from the local food I’ve been just been eating in Thailand for 2 months.

 Western food in Singapore

 Like I mentioned western food can be found all over Singapore.
 It’s crazy there’s McDonalds, subways, burger kings and more.
 We were over the moon when we found out there’s a Nando’s!
 We haven’t seen a Nando’s since leaving England 4 months ago.
-In addition, the popular places to eat in Singapore are the China town and little India.
+Also, the popular places to eat in Singapore are the China town and little India.
 If you like curry, I would highly recommend going to Singapore’s Little India and trying out some mega tasty local cuisine.

 There are lots of western restaurants in the shopping malls in Singapore and I did notice food is sold a lot in Singapore’s underground tube stations.